Enabling SSL for Innoslate v4.11 and below

 Step 1B-2: Import the CA-Issued Certificate

-Once the CA provides your signed certificate (e.g., yourdomain.crt
+Once the CA provides your signed certificate (e.g., yourdomain.crt) and any root/intermediate certificates (e.g., root_ca.crt, intermediate_ca.crt), import them:

 "<jdk-path>/keytool.exe" -import -trustcacerts -alias root -file root_ca.crt -keystore keystore.jks